| The Journal of Biblical Accuracy |

 1 Corinthians 15:11

 The Corinthians had believed what Paul and the others preached.
-However this didn't happen for all.
+However this did not happen for all.
 For it says:

 1 Corinthians 15:12-17